-Initial inspection of the tree revealed a number of faults both in the crown and on the trunk.
-The tree had substantial amounts of large diameter deadwood and the outer canopy was showing signs of decline.
+Initial tree inspection of the oak tree revealed a number of faults both in the crown and on the trunk.
+The oak tree had substantial amounts of large diameter deadwood and the outer canopy was showing signs of decline.

-Oak Tree Pruning allowed the Tree to be Retained
+Oak tree pruning allowed the tree to be retained

 Modern Tree Climbing was used in this Oak Tree Pruning Project

-Modern single line climbing techniques were used with the climbers installing several redirects to ensure their safety and prevent large swings.
+Modern single line tree climbing techniques were used with the climbers installing several redirects to ensure their safety and prevent large swings.
 The faults in the oak tree were noted and the climbers inspected any suspect areas to make sure they were happy before proceeding past them.

 Oak Tree Pruning Reduction Result

 The climbers were careful not to remove or damage any of the inner growth of the canopy.
 It will be this growth that helps to establish the new canopy.

 The next stage is to wait and see how the oak tree responds.
 It is hoped that the tree will produce epicormic growth (growth from dormant buds).
 Once there is a good covering of new growth on the inner canopy the tree can be reduced again.

 This process will be continued until much of the weight of the old canopy has been removed.
 It is hoped that through this process the tree will be retained with all its characteristics, benefiting the local area and its inhabitants for many years to come.
 See all the photos of this oak tree pruning work on our Facebook page.